cloudflare/pint/docs/configuration.md

   it is recommended to set the `uptime` field to `prometheus_build_info`.
 - `required` - decides how pint will report errors if it's unable to get a valid response from this Prometheus server.
-If `required` is `true` and all API calls to this Prometheus fail, pint will report those as `bug` level problem.
+If `required` is `true` and all API calls to this Prometheus fail, pint will report those as `bug` level problems.
 If it's set to `false`, pint will report those with the `warning` level.
   Default value for `required` is `false`.
 Set it to `true` if you want to hard fail in case of remote Prometheus issues.
 Note that setting it to `true` might block